suneel0101/python-for-data-science-2015/README.md

 - netflix

 With a partner,

 0. Read the data description
 1. Discuss the data and what we could use this data for
-2. Read in the data
+2. Upload to datasets/ in the notebook and read in the data with pandas.

 Together, (190)

-1. Let's assign the column names for ease of analysis.
-2. Let's use pandas's built-in descriptive statistics method to get a statistical summary of the data.
+1. Let's use pandas's built-in descriptive statistics method to get a statistical summary of the data.
 3. Let's plot CRIM against MEDV
 4. By yourself, generate the remaining 12 plots (ZN against MEDV, ..., LSTAT against MEV)
 5. Which feature looks to be most predictive